-Marketable debt securities
+Marketable securities

-Marketable securities consist of investments with original maturities greater than ninety days at the date of acquisition.
+Marketable securities consist of investments with original maturities greater than ninety days.
 The Company has classified its investments with maturities beyond one year as short term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
 The Company considers its investment portfolio of investments as available-for-sale.
 Accordingly, these investments are recorded at fair value, which is based on quoted market prices or other observable inputs.
 Unrealized gains and losses are recorded as a component of other comprehensive income (loss).
 Realized gains and losses are determined on a specific identification basis and are included in other income (loss).
 Amortization and accretion of discounts and premiums is also recorded in other income (loss).

-When the fair value is below the amortized cost of the asset an estimate of expected credit losses is made, and is limited to the amount by which fair value is less than amortized cost.
-The credit-related impairment amount is recognized in the statement of operations; remaining impairment amount and unrealized gains are reported as a component of accumulated other comprehensive income (loss) in shareholders' equity.
+When the fair value is below the amortized cost of the asset, an estimate of expected credit losses is made and is limited to the amount by which fair value is less than amortized cost.
+The credit-related impairment amount is recognized in net income; the remaining impairment amount and unrealized gains are reported as a component of accumulated other comprehensive income (loss) in shareholders' equity.
 Credit losses are recognized through the use of an allowance for credit losses account and subsequent improvements in expected credit losses are recognized as a reversal of the allowance account.
-If the Company has the intent to sell the security or it is more likely than not that the Company will be required to sell the security prior to recovery of its amortized cost basis the allowance for credit loss is written off and the excess of the amortized cost basis of the asset over its fair value is recorded in the condensed consolidated statements of operation.
+If the Company has the intent to sell the security or it is more likely than not that the Company will be required to sell the security prior to recovery of its amortized cost basis the allowance for credit loss is written off and the excess of the amortized cost basis of the asset over its fair value is recorded in net income.